 PhD (University of Warwick)

-Horror genre, film style, cinema and temporality.
+Horror genre, film style, cinema and temporality, film criticism.

-Andrei Tarkovsky, horror genre, Asian cinema
+Andrei Tarkovsky, horror genre, film style

 Lecture courses taught include "Introduction to Film Studies", "Film Comedy," "Film Aesthetics," "Montage Aesthetics," "History of Film to 1959," "Horror and Fantasy," "The Good, the Bad, and the Ugly: Italian Popular Genres" and "Moving Camera Aesthetics."
-Seminars taught include"The Art and Practice of Film Criticism," "Discourses on the Horror Genre," and "Time, Temporality and Cinema."
+Seminars taught include "The Art and Practice of Film Criticism," "Discourses on the Horror Genre," and "Time, Temporality and Cinema."